liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/propagator-performance-master-plan.md

 `vp.grad` max abs diff `2.89e-7`, and total speedup `1.22x`.
 The next task is a short real FWI validation of the opt-in path before considering broader API exposure.

+The 5-iteration fullshape observed-pressure FWI validation confirms the single-step gain transfers to a short real loop: loss trajectories match to `4.88e-4` absolute final-loss difference, all raw/processed gradients and post-step models are finite, and total compute improves `124.33 s -> 102.32 s` (`1.215x`).
+The gain is from backward (`1.329x` mean speedup), while forward is roughly neutral.
 ```